-A. Healthy!
+Healthy!
 Capital Counties Project Overview

 The vision of the Healthy!
 Capital Counties Community Health Improvement Process is that all people in Clinton, Eaton, and Ingham counties live:

 In a physical, social, and cultural environment that supports health

 In a safe, vibrant and prosperous community that provides many opportunities to contribute and thrive